Men's Curl Club

 Still not sure where to start?

 You do not need to know every term before improving your curls.
-Start with your curl type, choose a simple routine and adjust from there.
+Start with your curl type, choose The 4-Step Curl Routine and adjust from there.

 Starter guide